-2.37 Solar Photovoltaic-Thermal (PV-T) is a hybrid solar panel combining the functionality of solar thermal collectors and solar PV in one panel.
-The panels create not only electricity but also produce hot water for use in the home.
+- 2.38 Solar Photovoltaic-Thermal (PV-T) is a hybrid solar panel combining the functionality of solar thermal collectors and solar PV in one panel.
+The panels create not only electricity but also produce hot water for use in the home. - 2.39 As with PV, where there is likely to be significant overshadowing from existing or proposed large trees or from neighbouring structures, solar water heating may be much less feasible.